Saint Ansgar football crushes West Fork

-Jack Sievert had 11 carries for 137 yards and five touchdowns and added a sixth score on a 35-yard pass from Gavin Duckert.
+Jack Sievert had 11 carries for 137 yards and five touchdowns and added a sixth score on a 35-yard pass from Cade Duckert.

 Ryan Cole added 102 yards and a touchdown on seven carries.